Author: StarLight Massacre

 "You will not challenge me!"
 The alpha snarled.

-Harry huddled up as much as he could and turned his head to the side to bear his throat, arching his back to rub his vulnerable belly against the alpha's rock hard one above.
+Harry huddled up as much as he could and he turned his head to the side to bear his throat, arching his back to rub his vulnerable belly against the alpha's rock hard one above.

 The alpha chuckled deeply and started sniffing around his neck.